Gloomy French data hits European shares, Iraq keeps oil high

 LONDON European shares fell on Monday after euro zone business activity data showed growth slowing, with France a notable laggard, in contrast with upbeat numbers from China that lifted Asian shares and the Australian dollar.

-Wall Street looked set for a flat open.
-The S&P 500 and Dow Jones closed at record highs on Friday.
+Wall Street looked set for a flat open ESc1.
+The S&P 500 .SPX and Dow Jones .DJI closed at record highs on Friday.

 "The market doesn't like at all the French PMIs, and the German data is also disappointing.
 It eclipses the upbeat Chinese data from overnight and it's a reminder that the latest ECB measures are not magic," Saxo Bank trader Andrea Tueni said.